alexdean201/TestScoreGuide/scores/grade7math.md

 ## Student Achievement by Claim

 The student’s results are also reported out into the three claims (i.e., areas) that together make up mathematics: Concepts and Procedures, Problem Solving and Modeling/Data Analysis, and Communicating Reasoning.
-These three claims are based on [California’s academic standards](http://www.cde.ca.gov/be/st/ss/index.asp), which describe the knowledge and skills students are expected to learn in grade seven.
+These three claims are based on [Washington's learning standards](http://www.k12.wa.us/CurriculumInstruct/default.aspx), which describe the knowledge and skills students are expected to learn in grade seven.

 If the student received a score of “No Score Available” for any claim, this means he or she did not complete enough items to receive a score in that area.

-To view a description of the student’s achievement level claim (i.e., area), select either **Above Standard**, **Near Standard**, or **Below Standard** from the student-level selections available in the table below.
+To view a description of the student’s achievement level claim (i.e., area), select either **Above Standard**, **At/Near Standard**, or **Below Standard** from the student-level selections available in the table below.

 <div class="by-claim concepts">
 	<div class="claim">